GEO Group: 2000s

 In 2001, an inmate was murdered at GEO's Willacy County State Jail in Texas by two other inmates.
 The inmate's family sued GEO in 2006, resulting in a finding of liability of $47.5 million for destruction of evidence and negligently causing the man's death.
 In 2009, GEO appealed the court's decision; the appeals court reduced the damages to $42.5 million.

 Between 2005 and 2009, at least eight people died at the GEO Group-operated George W. Hill Correctional Facility, Pennsylvania's only privately-run jail.
 Family members then filed lawsuits against the company and facility, alleging that it did not provide adequate medical care or proper supervision for offenders.
-GEO withdrew from operating the facility in December 31, 2008, "citing underperformance and frequent litigations".
+GEO withdrew from operating the facility on December 31, 2008, "citing underperformance and frequent litigations".
 As of 2018, GEO is again managing this facility.

 In 2007, the Texas Youth Commission (TYC) fired seven employees responsible for monitoring prison conditions after discovering that the GEO Group-run Coke County Juvenile Justice Center had "deplorable conditions".
 The seven employees had earlier worked directly for GEO.
 They had failed to report problems at the county facility, but an inspection by the TYC found the facility to be understaffed, ill-managed, and unsanitary.
 The TYC ordered that all inmates be transferred elsewhere, terminated their state contract with GEO, and subsequently closed the facility.
 GEO had run the facility since 1994.